 Consider a chatbot to increase leads.

-The reality is that people don't call like they used to.
+The reality is that people don’t call like they used to.
 Users often would rather chat online than make a phone call.
 This is why chatbots are exploding in popularity.
 They can engage with potential customers, find out if they are interested in your product or service, and even gather email addresses for newsletter signups.

 Have many contact forms throughout the website to increase conversions.